miker169/node-cqrs/README.md

 node-cqrs
 =========

-A proof of concept for creating a node-cqrs solution you node-js
+A proof of concept for creating a node-cqrs solution using node-js

+To execute the project use coffee app.coffee